 Sir Winston Churchill (30 November 1874 – 24 January 1965) was a British politician and author, best known as Prime Minister of the United Kingdom during the Second World War.

 Churchill was famous for his stubborn resistance to Hitler during the darkest hours of the Second World War.

 Short Bio Winston Churchill

 Winston was born at Blenheim Palace, Woodstock near Oxford to an aristocratic family – the Duke of Marlborough.
 He was brought up by servants and friends of the family.
-He rarely spoke to his father and his mother rarely saw him when at boarding school.
-Churchill went to Harrow school.
-He wasn’t the best student, having a rebellious nature and was reportedly slow to learn; but Churchill excelled at sports and joined the officer cadet corps, which he enjoyed.
+He rarely spoke to his father, and he spent most of his childhood at boarding school – Harrow.
+Churchill wasn’t the best student, having a rebellious nature and was reportedly slow to learn; but Churchill excelled at sports and joined the officer cadet corps, which he enjoyed.

 On leaving school, he went to Sandhurst to train as an officer.
 After gaining his commission, Churchill sought to gain as much active military experience as possible.
-He used his mothers connections to get postings to areas of conflict.
-The young Churchill gained postings to Cuba, and North West India.
+He used his mother’s connections to get postings to areas of conflict.
+The young Churchill received postings to Cuba and North West India.
 He also combined his military duties with working as a war correspondent – earning substantial money for his reports on the fighting.

 In 1899, he resigned from the military and pursued his career as a war correspondent.
 He was in South Africa for the Boer War, and he became a minor celebrity for his role in taking part in a scouting patrol, getting captured and later escaping.
 He might have gained the Victoria Cross for his efforts, though officially he was a civilian at the time.
-After this experience, he gained a temporary commission in the South Africa Light Horses and later commented he had a ‘good war’ whilst continuing his work as a war correspondent.
+After this experience, he gained a temporary commission in the South Africa Light Horses and later commented he had a ‘good war’ while continuing his work as a war correspondent.